Italian Swiss Colony: After prohibition

 The Italian Swiss Colony operation (then owned by National Distillers) was acquired in 1953 by Louis Petri of Petri Wine (founded in 1886).
 Petri shepherded the growth of Italian Swiss Colony as a mass-market brand; wine was shipped in tankers to be bottled in New York.
 Television ads featuring Ludwig Stössel (voiced by Jim Backus; yodeling by Bob Oates) with the catchphrase "The little old winemaker – me!" appeared regularly on American national television.
 (Dean Martin and others recorded a song titled on a parody of that line, "Little Old Wine Drinker Me".)

 The company later became part of United Vintners (organized by Louis Petri and others), then was sold to Heublein in 1969, and later sold by Heublein to Allied Growers.
 By 1987, the company had been renamed to ISC Wines and the brand from Italian Swiss Colony to just Colony (ISC also had other brands, including jug wine label Petri).
 In 1987 Allied Growers sold ISC Wines to Erly Industries, who merged it with Sierra Wine Company into a new entity.
 In 2015 the descendant of the company, now operating under the name Asti Winery and selling wine under the Souverain brand, and owning America's sixth-largest wine production facility, was purchased by E & J Gallo Winery from its owner, Australia-based Treasury Wine Estates.

-In the media

-In the film Grease during a pajama party the Pink Ladies drink a bottle of Italian Swiss Colony and believe it is imported.

-In the TV show The Sopranos, season 5 episode 10, “Cold Cuts”, Uncle Pat tells a story of how one of his workers put a Swiss Colony bottle on one of the fence posts.